 Unless otherwise provided by the Compensation Committee, the following provisions of the 2023 Plan will govern termination of restricted stock and restricted stock unit awards in the circumstances described below.
 Any restricted stock or restricted stock units held by a participant that have not vested, or with respect to which all applicable restrictions and conditions have not lapsed, will immediately be deemed forfeited upon the termination of such participant's employment or other relationship with the Company other than by reason of the participant's death, permanent and total disability or retirement.
 Unless otherwise provided by the Compensation Committee, if a participant dies while employed or providing services to the Company or terminates his relationship with the Company by reason of permanent and total disability or retires, all unvested restricted stock and restricted stock units held by such participant will fully vest if vesting is based solely on continued service and, if vesting is based in whole or in part on performance, will vest at the target amount.
-The plan defines "retirement" for purposes of the termination of employment on or after age 65.
+The plan defines "retirement" for purposes of the termination provisions of the affected types of awards to mean termination of employment on or after age 65.